-OSPI, in collaboration with Eva Phillips (author of Basics of Developmentally Appropriate Practice: An Introduction for Teachers of Kindergartners) and Janet Collier, Capital Region ESD, have created three professional development modules designed to be used in trainings with kindergarten teachers.
+OSPI, in collaboration with Eva Phillips (author of Basics of Developmentally Appropriate Practice: An Introduction for Teachers of Kindergartners) and Janet Collier, formerly of Capital Region ESD, have created three professional development modules designed to be used in trainings with kindergarten teachers.

 Module 1: Child Development